PasiKoodaa/Screen-Analysis-Overlay/README.md

 - Transparent overlay that stays on top of other windows
 - Customizable capture region selection
-- Real-time screen analysis using KoboldCPP
+- Real-time screen analysis using KoboldCPP or Ollama
 - Customizable system prompts for analysis
 - Pause/Resume functionality
 - Alert system for specific conditions